k0rdent/docs/docs/admin/kof/kof-using.md

 KOF ships with dashboards across:
 * Infrastructure: Provides infrastructure-related metrics, such as kube clusters, nodes, API server, networking, storage, or GPU.
-* Applications: Provides metrics for applications, such as VictoriaMetrics, VictoriaLogs, Jaeger and OpenCost.
+* Applications: Provides metrics for applications, such as VictoriaMetrics, VictoriaLogs, VictoriaTraces and OpenCost.
 * Service Mesh: Provides metrics for service mesh, such as Istio control-plane and traffic.
 * Platform: Provides metrics for the platform itself, including KCM, Cluster API, and Sveltos.